-Rosie Brown has always wanted to be a marine biologist, before she even knew what it meant!
+Rosie has always wanted to be a marine biologist, before she even knew what it meant!
 She is a passionate environmentalist and an advocate for an environmentally-friendly lifestyle.

 Knowing that she wanted to pursue a career in research after university, Rosie undertook her master’s degree in Zoology at the University of Exeter.
 After graduating with a first class degree, she wanted to share her knowledge and enthusiasm of wildlife with the public.
 Working as a marine wildlife guide in Cornwall, Rosie was able to educate the public on cetaceans, seals and seabirds.
 She also later assisted a whale and dolphin conservation project in Tenerife in order to promote responsible whale watching and the protection of such amazing animals.